On transfer maps in the algebraic $K$-theory of spaces: Final Remarks

-There are two obvious further questions we can ask about the commutativity of \eqref{main-square-1}: \begin{itemize} \item[(1)] Does \eqref{main-square-1} commute up to homotopy (and not just up to \emph{weak} homotopy)? \item[(2)] If yes, is there a choice of a homotopy for \eqref{main-square-1} which is natural in $p$ (with respect to operations such as: (i) compositions of fibrations, (ii) pullbacks of fibrations, and (iii) homotopy filtered colimits of fibrations, etc.)? \end{itemize} An answer to Question (1) is not immediate using our approach, as it requires refinements of certain results, but we believe that the answer is positive.
+There are two obvious further questions we can ask about the commutativity of \eqref{main-square-1}: \begin{itemize} \item[(1)] Does \eqref{main-square-1} commute up to homotopy (and not just up to \emph{weak} homotopy)? \item[(2)] If yes, is there a choice of homotopy for \eqref{main-square-1} which is natural in $p$ (with respect to operations, such as: (i) composition of fibrations, (ii) pullback of fibrations, (iii) homotopy filtered colimits of fibrations, etc.)? \end{itemize} Even though an answer to Question (1) is not immediate using our approach, we believe that the commutativity of \eqref{main-square-1} holds also up to homotopy.
 For this, it seems sufficient to refine Theorem \ref{main-thm-1} so that the choice of the homotopy in \eqref{pre-group-completion} is natural in $(V, B)$ (in a suitable sense).
 In this case, we could then conclude that \eqref{pre-group-completion} commutes up homotopy also in the stabilized case of $\M_B^{\infty}$ in place of $\M_B(V)$.
 Obtaining such a refinement of Theorem \ref{main-thm-1} essentially depends on the naturality properties of the homotopy for the functoriality of the Becker-Gottlieb transfer maps in Theorem \ref{BG-functoriality}.
-We do not know whether the necessary naturality properties hold for the homotopy shown in \cite{KM}, but we also hope that an altogether different approach to Question (1) might be possible.
-We point out that a positive answer to Question (1) also implies Theorem \ref{BG-functoriality} -- as a consequence of the naturality of the $A$-theory transfer maps.
+We do not know whether the necessary naturality properties hold for the homotopy shown in \cite{KM}.
+On the other hand, we also hope that an altogether different approach to Question (1) might be possible.
+We point out that an affirmative answer to Question (1) implies Theorem \ref{BG-functoriality} -- as a consequence of the naturality of the $A$-theory transfer maps.

 Similarly, assuming that \eqref{main-square-1} commutes up to homotopy, an answer to Question (2) requires further refinements of our results regarding the naturality properties of certain identifications.
 Note that a positive answer to Question (2) also implies Theorem \ref{Lind-Malkiewich}.
-In addition, a positive answer to Question (2) implies analogous naturality properties for the functoriality of the Becker-Gottlieb transfer maps, using the naturality properties of the $A$-theory transfer maps.
+In addition, a positive answer to Question (2) implies analogous naturality properties for the functoriality of the Becker-Gottlieb transfer maps, using again the naturality properties of the $A$-theory transfer maps.
 Thus, an independent approach to Question (2) would be desirable also in order to conclude a refined version of Theorem \ref{BG-functoriality}.